iamprim0rdial/Bug-Hunting-Resource/Methodology.md

 *(Gather as much information as possible about the target system.)*

 ### Tasks for Reconnaissance:
-1. **Enumerate alive [subdomains enum](https://github.com/iamprim0rdial/Bug-Hunting-Resource/blob/main/Subdomain%20Enum.md), child or sibling domains.**
+1. **Enumerate subdomains enum, child or sibling domains.**
-   - Use tools to discover related subdomains and associated services.
+   - Use tools to discover related **[subdomains](https://github.com/iamprim0rdial/Bug-Hunting-Resource/blob/main/Subdomain%20Enum.md)** and associated services.

 2. **Collect technical details**
-   - Identify the server type, software versions, and dependencies used by the target.
+   - you can ask some questions? the server type, software versions, and dependencies used by the target, for **[more](https://github.com/iamprim0rdial/Bug-Hunting-Resource/blob/main/Questions.md#questions-to-ask-about-the-application)**

 3. **Network Configuration**
    - Investigate firewalls, routing tables, DNS, and other networking configurations.

 4. **Publicly Available Information**
-   - Gather data from Whois records, SSL/TLS certificates, and publicly available source code.
+   - Gather data from Whois records, SSL/TLS certificates, and publicly available source code, or you can use **[Google dork](https://github.com/iamprim0rdial/Bug-Hunting-Resource/blob/main/Google%20Dorks.md)**.

 5. **Social Media and Other Online Presence**
    - Look for information shared on social media platforms or other online presence (e.g., blogs, forums).